 The now iconic line is more than a wonderfully ironic catchphrase, it's the perfect distillation of the character and culture of the North and its inhabitants.
 And so is the costume design.
 Both their simplicity and their practicality match perfectly with a culture that believes that no matter how good everything is going, winter will eventually come back to mess it up inevitably.

-That moodier and sullen disposition that is shared by Ned Stark and most of his family, is clearly reflected in the murky tones of their cloths.
+That moodier and sullen disposition that is shared by Ned Stark and most of his family, is clearly reflected in the murky tones of their clothes.
 Whilst their practicality and distaste of ostentation is heavily hinted at through the simple utilitarianism of the costumes themselves.

 All in all, these costumes are a masterful lesson in visual design.
 Despite the common notion, it is much harder to design simplicity and humbleness than luxurious ostentation, because you risk just coming off as lazy.
 Thankfully, this is not the case at hand, which makes it even more praiseworthy.